rqlite/flagforge/README.md

 [![Circle CI](https://circleci.com/gh/rqlite/flagforge/tree/master.svg?style=svg)](https://circleci.com/gh/rqlite/flagforge/tree/master)

-_flagforge_ allows you to automatically generate Go [flag](https://pkg.go.dev/flag) code, as well as the associated Markdown and HTML documentation for those flags, using a single configuration.
+_flagforge_ allows you to automatically generate Go [flag](https://pkg.go.dev/flag) code, as well as the associated Markdown and HTML documentation for those flags, using a single configuration file.
 This means you only have to define your command-line options once in a TOML file, and _flagforge_ will do the rest.

 ## Running _flagforge_
 Clone the repo and execute `go build`.
 Pass `-h` to `flagforge` to learn how to use it.